 In the past, starting a business meant having a strong business plan, capital, and a great idea.
-Now, it takes more than those three things to start a business – you also need tools to streamline your operation as well as prioritize which tasks to do first.
-This list explores the top 5 crucial tools one might need if they hope to start their own business.
+Now, it takes more than those three things to start a business – you also need tools to streamline your operation and prioritize which tasks to do first.
+This list explores the top 5 crucial tools one might need to start their own business.

 Starting a business will mean you have to take on different roles at any given time.
 You might have to be the accountant, HR manager, operations director, and manager.
-With all these titles to juggle, you need a tool that can organize all your tasks as well as help you brainstorm for new ideas.
+With all these titles to juggle, you need a tool that can organize all your tasks and help you brainstorm for new ideas.

 Enter Trello.
-This content manager and calendar service will help you manage your day to day tasks as well as create and share ideas across many people.
+This content manager and calendar service will help you manage your day-to-day tasks and create and share ideas across many people.
 The tool acts more like a content planner.
-You can use it to plan out your schedule and develop notecards for tasks you need to do or those that you assign to others.
-In each notecard, users can take notes, update the status of the project, and record instructions.
+You can use it to plan out your schedule and develop notecards for tasks you need to do or those you assign to others.
+In each notecard, users can take notes, update the project’s status, and record instructions.